A Novel Chinese Dialect TTS Frontend with Non-Autoregressive Neural Machine Translation: Methods

 \subsubsection{Multibranch}

-In order to reduce the computation to improve the training efficiency, we adopt the multibranch mechanism mentioned in \cite{wu2020lite}, which is proposed to address that the FFN layer actually consumes much of the computation but cannot perform any context captures.
-In this architecture, the original self-attention is replaced by multi-branch attention.
-Different from the combination of convolutional attention and multi-head self-attention used in \cite{wu2020lite}, we simply apply multi-head self-attention since it is powerful enough to capture both global and local features.
-Specifically, suppose the number of branches is \textit{n}, then the input embedding is divided into \textit{n} parts.
-This strategy is adopted in the multi-head self-attention layer in both encoder and decoder.
-We compute the attention in each branch and stitch all of them together by an FFN layer.
-Therefore, the Mult-Adds for the FFN layer gets optimized from $O(2 \times 4Nd^2)$ to $O(2 \times 4N(d/n)^2 \times n)$, reducing the overall computational by a factor of \textit{n}.
+In order to reduce the computation to improve training efficiency, we adopt the multi-branch mechanism \cite{wu2020lite} where the original self-attention is replaced by multi-branch convolution attention and self-attention.
+In our model, we simply use multi-head self-attention since it is powerful enough to capture both global and local features.
+Specifically, if the number of branches is \textit{n}, the input embedding is divided into \textit{n} parts.
+This strategy is adopted in the multi-head self-attention layers in both encoder and decoder.
+The attented outputs in each branch are concated together following a FFN layer.